Canardoux/flutter_sound/README.md

 SoundPlayerUI - displays an HTML 5 style audio controller widget.

 SoundRecorderUI - displays a recording widget.

+RecorderPlaybackController - pairs a SoundPlayerUI and SoundRecorderUI to provide a co-ordinated recording/playback UI.

 Note: there are some limitations on the supported codecs.
 See the [codec] section below.